Alfresco/docs-alfresco/content-services/latest/develop/extension-packaging.md

 The main advantage of this format over the AMP format is that it does not require the modification of the standard WAR files, and so makes troubleshooting and support much easier.

-Simple Modules are located in the modules/platform or modules/share folder of your Alfresco Content Services installation, depending on whether they are an extension for Platform or Share respectively.
+Simple Modules are located in the modules/platform or modules/share folder of your Content Services installation, depending on whether they are an extension for Platform or Share respectively.

-When Alfresco Content Services starts up it will check the directories modules/platform and modules/share in the root of the installation directory for any modules it may find.
+When Content Services starts up it will check the directories modules/platform and modules/share in the root of the installation directory for any modules it may find.
 Modules found will be loaded, their dependencies on Platform and Share versions checked as required, and dependent module versions also checked.
 If everything is not as required then Platform or Share will fail to start.